Conall Murtagh

-Football career
+Playing career

-Murtagh started his senior career with Ballymena United and Crusaders before joining Scottish League club Hearts on a two-year contract in 2003.
+Murtagh started his senior career in the Irish League with Ballymena United and Crusaders before joining Scottish League club Hearts on a two-year contract in 2003.
 He made no appearances for Hearts and joined Raith Rovers on loan in January 2005, where he made eleven first-team appearances in the remainder of the 2004–05 season in the Scottish First Division.

-Murtagh was released by Hearts at the end of the 2004–05 (injury hit) season, commenced a degree at University of Manchester and joined League of Wales club Connah's Quay Nomads, where he made 27 league appearances, scoring three goals, in the 2005–06 season.
+Murtagh was released by Hearts at the end of the 2004–05 season, commenced a degree at University of Manchester and joined League of Wales club Connah's Quay Nomads, where he made 27 league appearances, scoring three goals, in the 2005–06 season.
 He joined Rhyl in 2006, making 25 Welsh Premier league appearances, scoring once, in the 2006–07 season and collected a Welsh League Cup runners-up medal after a penalty defeat to Caersws in March 2007.

 Murtagh joined Conference North club Southport in May 2007 but quickly left to join League Two side Wrexham in June 2007.
 He made six league and cup appearances for Wrexham in the 2007–08 season while completing his final year at University of Manchester, and a further six appearances for Football Conference side Droylsden, who he joined on a two-month loan in January 2008.

 In January 2009, Murtagh signed for Welsh Premier League side The New Saints and in January 2010, he joined Aberystwyth Town on loan for the remainder of the 2009–10 season, scoring three times in thirteen appearances before being recalled in April.
 At the end of the season, Murtagh's contract ended at The New Saints and he joined Aberystwyth Town on a permanent basis.

 In July 2011, he moved to Bala Town and helped the side achieve 5th place in the 2011–12 season playing a record number of games and making a clean sweep of end of season awards.
 In 2012–13, Bala were play-off champions and qualified for the first time in the club's history for a European position in the 2013–14 campaign.
-Bala qualified again for the Europa Cup in the ensuing seasons, 2014–15, 2015–16, 2016–17.
-Murtagh has been club captain of Bala Town since 2014.
+Bala qualified again for the Europa League in the ensuing seasons, 2014–15, 2015–16, 2016–17.
+Murtagh was Club Captain of Bala Town from 2014 to 2018.

 He has represented his country, Northern Ireland, 38 times at international level at all underage groups under-15, under-16, under-17, under-19 and is also an under-21 International.
-He captained the side a number of times.
+He captained the Northern Ireland youth teams a number of times.